FOVI: A biologically-inspired foveated interface for deep vision models: Conclusion

 \section{Conclusion}

 For decades, researchers have sought a mechanism to mimic the human visual system's remarkable efficiency via computational approaches for foveation \citep[e.g.][]{weiman_logarithmic_1979, schwartz_computational_1980, basu_alternative_1995}, with a recent resurgence in interest \citep{wang_use_2021, jeremie_retinotopic_2024, deza_emergent_2020, kerr_eye_2025, chuang_look_2025, da_costa_convolutional_2024, killick_foveation_2023}.
 Our work is the first to accurately model the locally isotropic and eccentricity-dependent nature of human foveation, in a general approach that can be applied across any vision architecture.
 FOVI thus unlocks a flexible pipeline for exploring resource constraints in deep vision models by controlling the degree of foveation, with uniform sampling being a special case ($a\to\infty$).
 Our experiments with FOVI-ViTs demonstrate practical utility, with our FOVI-ViT-H+ variant achieving state-of-the-art accuracy in the low-pixel regime (84\% ImageNet top-1).
+Thus, the primary contribution of this work is in the design of the foveated sensor interface and its integration into vision architectures via kNN convolution and low-rank adaptation.